needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 2. You have an app that must be connected online to function.
 For example, a multiplayer game.
 If all the content for the app is in small bundles, you might choose to wait and download content as-needed.

 You can also choose to partially use the preload functionality.
 Rather than using the percent complete to wait until the content is loaded, you can start the download then continue on.
 You would need to create a loading/waiting screen later on when you actually load the asset.
 If the preload has finished, the load is quick, otherwise the app would need to wait until the content is loaded.

+### Building for Multiple Platforms

+When building player content for Addressables, Asset Bundles are generated that contain your Addressable Assets.
+Asset Bundles are platform dependant and thus will need to be rebuilt for every unique platform you intend to support.

+By default, when Addressables player data is built, data for your given platform will be stored into platform specific sub-directories of the Addressables build path(s).
+The runtime path will take into account these platform folders and point to the specified player data.

+__Please Note:__ When in Play Mode in the Editor, if you are using Addressables Packed Play Mode script, Addressables will attempt to load data for your current active build target.
+This means if your current build target data isn't compatible with your current editor platform, issues may arise in Play Mode.